jdittrich/userNeedResearchBook/text/dataAnalysis.md

 ## Making sense of notes

 Your notes are data in written form, maybe with some occasional sketches.
 I will demonstrate a method to analyze your notes in depth.
 In contrast to the methods for analyzing diagrams, this is more complex.
-However, it is a very powerful method which allows to go beyond the pure data and extract overarching themes and interrelations from it.
+However, it is a very powerful method, which allows to go beyond the pure data and extract overarching themes and interrelations from it.
 It is a variation of typical *qualitative data analysis* methods like *thematic analysis*, *grounded theory* or the like.

 ### Organize notes hierarchically

-To analyze our notes, we organize them hierarchically.
 The basis for our analysis are the utterances or observations, usually represented by a line in your transcript, like:

 >»I find it boring to move around all the text boxes again!«.

-These notes will be grouped if they may share a similar theme.
+You will organize these hierarchically and group them, if they may share a similar theme.
-These groups get a headline, stating the theme of by  the underlying pieces of data.
+These groups get a headline, stating the theme of the underlying pieces of data.
-This is useful when designing, since you can refer to the title instead of considering all  the underlying data each time.
+This is useful when designing, since you can refer to the title instead of reading through all  the underlying data each time.

-Sometimes you will have several themes, which relate to a common theme themselves.
-In this case, it makes sense to make a group of groups with a title which states the overarching theme of this group of groups.
+Sometimes, you will have several themes, which relate to a common theme themselves.
+In this case, it makes sense to make a group of groups with a title stating the overarching theme of this group of groups.

 > Here is a part of an analysis.